As a crime victim, you may have concerns related to your housing needs. Maybe:

 - you don't follow the lease or rental agreement (violate the agreement), or

-- the term of your lease comes to an end, or
+- the term of your lease comes to an end, and you do not leave the property, or

 - you don't have a lease and the landlord does not want to continue your month-to-month tenancy.